Night is falling over my home

 Tropes related to Wintersun:

-- Epic Rocking: Already abundant on the self-titled debut, but blown into preposterous overdrive on Time I with multi-part, ten-minute-plus tracks featuring hundreds of layers of orchestration.
+- Epic Rocking: Already abundant on the self-titled début, but blown into preposterous overdrive on Time I with multi-part, ten-minute-plus tracks featuring hundreds of layers of orchestration.
 (It's worth pointing out, as well, that every single song on the self-titled album is longer than the song that precedes it).
 The Forest Seasons was built with this trope in mind, all four songs being longer than 10 minutes.

 - Folk Metal: Debatable.
 They've headlined in Folk Metal tours, but that's probably mostly due to Jari's connections to Ensiferum, as the folk elements are rather mild in their music (though Time I has some influences from Japanese folk music).

 - I Am the Band: Started out as a one-man-project for Jari, but Kai has been playing drums since the first album.

 - I Will Find You: Sung word-by-word in "Time".